 That last question represents the conversion point.
 It’s the moment when the mother transitions from research mode to action mode, from casual browsing to opening her e-wallet application.

 The website that answers this ultimate query demonstrates the highest level of trustworthiness.
-Because it has proven it understands the entire journey, and this is what we call topical authority.
+Because it has proven it understands the entire journey, we call that topical authority.
 We master complete topics, not just isolated queries that anyone could answer with a quick Google search.

 Our client had produced tens of awareness-stage articles on child health conditions.
 But it lacked sufficient consideration-stage content about where to get milk, as our client offered.
 Traffic was elevated, but conversions were nonexistent.